krepko7/Modern-Data-Estate/labs/Lab2 - Copy file to storage account/README.md

 - [Step 2 - Upload file to storage account using the Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal)

-- Optional Step - If you are doing the Data Factory Data Flow tutorial later in this tutoraial the file we will use is MoviesDB.csv.
+- Optional Step - If you are doing the lab "Create a data pipeline with a code free Data Flow activity" the file we will use is MoviesDB.csv.
 To retrieve the file from GitHub, copy the contents to a text editor of your choice to save locally as a .csv file.
   The file can be found [here](https://raw.githubusercontent.com/djpmsft/adf-ready-demo/master/moviesDB.csv).